corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty

-Default value is pretty
+Default value is `pretty`

 `--zone-token`
-Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type..
+Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type.

-### Update the current Identity manager's configuration.
+### Update the Identity manager's configuration

 To update the configuration of the Identity manager, you need to include a config file with the new settings.
 Then use the `set` command to update the Identity manager.